luokeyuan/learngit/readme.txt

-git is a distributed version control system. git is free software distributed under the GPL. git tracks changes of files. creating a new branch is qiuck and simple. change in branch of feature and dev.
+git is a version control system. git is free software.